Lorong Chuan MRT station

-Lorong Chuan MRT station is an underground Mass Rapid Transit (MRT) station on the Circle Line in Serangoon, Singapore.
+Lorong Chuan MRT station is an underground Mass Rapid Transit (MRT) station on the Circle Line (CCL) in Serangoon, Singapore.
 Operated by SMRT Trains, the station serves several nearby landmarks such as the Braddell Heights Community Club, as well as several schools.
 Through the Looking Glass by A Dose of Light and Yoma Studio, which features a "tongue-in-cheek" map of Singapore, is displayed at this station as part of the Art in Transit artwork programme.

-Announced in January 2003 as part of Stage 3 of the Circle Line (CCL), construction started in the third quarter of 2003 with an expected completion date of 2008.
-Construction for the CCL Stage 3 stations were halted due to the Nicoll Highway collapse before resuming in August 2005.
+Announced in January 2003 as part of Stage 3 of the CCL, construction started in the third quarter of 2003 with an expected completion date of 2008.
+Construction for the CCL Stage 3 stations was halted due to the Nicoll Highway collapse before resuming in August 2005.
 The expected completion date was delayed to 2009.
 After further changes to Stage 3's opening date, Lorong Chuan commenced operations along with other Stage 3 stations on 28 May 2009.